mjocean/proc-visual-pinball/README.md

 ===================
 An updated/maintained version of 'register_vpcom' a Visual Pinball to P-ROC "COM Bridge" to enable the use of PyProcGame/P-ROC game development against a virtual table composed in Visual Pinball.
 In short, this provides a P-ROC-less and pinball-machine-less path to  PyProcGame development, simulation, and testing.

 All credit should goes to destruk, Gerry Stellenberg and Adam Preble for creating the original version; all I'm doing is trying to keep it current.
 The basic idea is to make this option better for folks doing pyprocgame development using VP to test imperfect code.
-In this latest version you should have to make fewer changes to the VBScript in a VP table for this to work, error logging is greatly improved, and VP will display a dialog box on Python.
+In this latest version you should have to make fewer changes to the VBScript in a VP table for this to work, error logging is greatly improved, and VP will display a dialog box when Python code fails instead of failing silently.

-http://www.pinballcontrollers.com/forum/index.php?board=23.0
+For questions, general discussion, and such, head to: http://www.pinballcontrollers.com/forum/index.php?board=23.0

 -- MOcean